Vortical interactions in turbulent thermoacoustic systems: Results and discussion

-We plot the phase-averaged distribution of $P_i$ of all the nodes belonging to the community with the maximum outward inter-community interaction in figure \ref{fig_6}(b).
-Around 50 realizations for each phase of the cycle were averaged, resulting in an ensemble averaged quantity of interest at each of the 8 phases ($\phi = 0\degree$ to $315\degree$ in interval of $45\degree$).
-The phase angle $\phi=0\degree$ corresponds to the local minima of acoustic pressure fluctuations, $p^\prime$, and is shown in figure \ref{fig_6}(a).
-During the state of thermoacoustic instability, the vortex shedding from the backward-facing step starts near the time instant corresponding to local minima of $p^\prime$, denoted by $\phi = 0\degree$ here.
-We also plot the phase-averaged distribution of vorticity $\overline{\omega}_{\phi}$ in figure \ref{fig_6}(c), to interpret the phase-averaged distribution of the participation coefficient $\overline{P}_{\phi}$ from the perspective of hydrodynamics present in the flow field during the state of thermoacoustic instability.
+We plot the locations of weighted centroids of communities with maximum outward participation coefficient at each phase in figure \ref{fig_3}(b).
+Figure \ref{fig_3}(c) shows the phase-averaged distribution of $P_i$ of all the nodes belonging to the community with the maximum outward inter-community interaction.
+We use phase-averaged $P_i$ instead of calculating $P_i$ from phase-averaged vorticity fields to ensure that community affiliations that are critical for meaningful $P_i$ values are preserved and utilized to calculate $P_i$ before phase averaging is done.
+Using phase-averaged vorticity fields to calculate $P_i$ would smooth out essential inter-community interactions and lead to loss of information on community affiliations.
+Around 50 realisations for each phase of the cycle were averaged, resulting in an ensemble-averaged quantity of interest at each of the 8 phases ($\phi = 0\degree$ to $315\degree$ in intervals of $45\degree$).
+The phase angle $\phi=0\degree$ corresponds to the local minima of acoustic pressure fluctuations, $p^\prime$, and is shown in figure \ref{fig_3}(a).
+We also plot the phase-averaged distribution of vorticity $\overline{\omega}_{\phi}$ in figure \ref{fig_3}(d) to interpret the phase-averaged distribution of the participation coefficient $\overline{P}_{\phi}$ from the perspective of hydrodynamics present in the flow field during the state of thermoacoustic instability.

-We observe a region of high phase-averaged participation coefficient $\overline{P}_{\phi}$ at the phase value of $0 \degree$ in figure \ref{fig_6}(b).
-This region lies in the region of high positive phase-averaged vorticity $\overline{\omega}_{\phi}$.
-At this phase, the coherent structures are shed from the backward-facing step when the acoustic pressure is at minima.
-Thus, we observe a region of high vorticity immediately adjacent to the backward-facing step.
-At the subsequent phase angles of $45 \degree$ to $135 \degree$, we observe a gradual stretching of the regions of high $\overline{P}_{\phi}$ in the downstream direction.
-These regions of high $\overline{P}_{\phi}$ values do not spatially match with the regions of highest phase-averaged vorticity $\overline{\omega}_{\phi}$.
+We observe a region of high phase-averaged participation coefficient $\overline{P}_{\phi}$ near the backward-facing step at $\phi = 0\degree$.
+This region of high $\overline{P}_{\phi}$ is due to the coherent structure shedding from the backward-facing step at the same phase angle.
+However, this coherent structure continues to convect downstream whereas the region of high $\overline{P}_{\phi}$ continues to remain near the backward-facing step at the subsequent phase angles of $45 \degree$ to $180 \degree$.
+This observation is perplexing, as one would intuitively anticipate that regions characterized by high vorticity would coincide with the regions exhibiting high participation coefficients.
+This hypothesis arises from the understanding that regions exhibiting larger vorticity values will have larger vortical influence over other regions in the flow field.